 There are incidents of work accidents in the form of infectious and non-infectious which require control in the form of procurement of Personal Protective Equipment (PPE).
 In this case, mapping of the PPE is needed.
 Based on the analysis that has been done and the hospital's secondary data obtained related to the incidence of work accidents and PPE facilities owned by the hospital, PPE mapping is needed.
-These PPE include the surgical gown, aprons, masks, face shields, head protection, protective clothing, safety shoes, body armor, fire-resistant clothing, fire-resistant helmet, fire-resistant goggles, and fire-resistant gloves that will protect health workers in Hospital X.
+These PPE include the surgical gown, aprons, masks, face shields, head protection, protective clothing, safety helmets, protective clothing, fire-resistant helmet, fire-resistant clothing, fire-resistant gloves that will protect health workers in Hospital X.